Next Luxembourg general election

-A general election is to be held in Luxembourg before 8 October 2028 to elect all 60 seats of the Chamber of Deputies.
+A general election is to be held in Luxembourg on or before 8 October 2028 to elect all 60 seats of the Chamber of Deputies.

 Electoral system

 The 60 members of the Chamber of Deputies are elected by proportional representation in four multi-member constituencies; nine in North constituency, seven in East, 23 in South and 21 in Centre.
 Voters can vote for a party list or cast multiple votes for as many candidates as there are seats.
 Seat allocation is calculated in accordance with the Hagenbach-Bischoff quota.

 Only Luxembourgish citizens may vote in general elections.
 Voting is mandatory for eligible Luxembourgish citizens who live in Luxembourg and are under 75 years of age.
 Luxembourgish citizens who live abroad may vote by post at the commune in which they most recently lived in Luxembourg.
 Luxembourgish citizens who were born in Luxembourg but have never lived there may vote by post at the commune in which they were born.
 Luxembourgish citizens who were not born in Luxembourg and have never lived there may vote by post at the commune of Luxembourg City.